Koh Samui things to do and see from a locals perspective

 I don’t do that much yoga on the island because every single activity costs money.
 So between crossfit, gym and muay thai i spend a lot of money already.
 I’d recommend going to Yogarden in Fisherman Village, Elysia also in Fisherman Village or Vikasa (they have one of the best cafe views too).
 Once again, yoga is very widely practiced on the island, so if you need something closer to you, just use Google.

 There are quite a few gyms on the island and they’re all pretty decent, but you won’t find any aircon in most of them.
-Elite Gym is the only gym on the island that’s in the Chaweng area, right next to the Central Festival shopping mall (also the only mall on the island).
+Elite Gym and Success gym are the 2 only gyms in Chaweng area, right next to the Central Festival shopping mall (also the only mall on the island).
 Elite Gym is very well equipped and you can even grab a protein shake on the way out.
 Feel free to explore other gyms that will be a lot cheaper.
 There are a lot of options on the island, so hit Google again to find them.

 I absolutely love beach walks and to be honest, I don’t need to recommend any beaches because they’re all absolutely stunning.
 All I’d say is, wake up at sunrise, so you can experience the peace and serenity of the island.
 It’s truly magical and unique.
 Sometimes, you may even be the only person there.
 Enjoy…